Our story

 About Ahanta West

-Discover the rich heritage, stunning landscapes, and warm communities of Ghana's historic coastal district
+Where rich heritage meets stunning landscapes and warm communities on Ghana's historic coast.

 Ahanta West lies along the southern coast of Ghana, bordered by pristine beaches, fishing communities and rich cultural heritage.
 The district is known for its warm people, unique traditions, and historical landmarks stretching back hundreds of years.